 More information from the federal LWCF grant program: http://www.nps.gov/lwcf/

 Responsibilities of the State Liaison Officer and LWCF Staff

-The state liaison officer (SLO) shall annually review the LWCF allocation in consultation and with advice from the LWCF Staff.
-The SLO shall determine the minimum and maximum amount of grant awards for state agency and local government projects.
+The state liaison officer (SLO) reviews the LWCF allocation in consultation and with advice from the LWCF staff.
+The SLO determines the minimum and maximum amount of grant awards for state agency and local government projects.